gguerrero/progimage_transform_rotate/README.md

 performance for the user by catching the image retrieval and the rotation query (so further requests will became fasters and avoid overloading in the network).
-This service will not have ActiveRecord nor DB connection keeping it as a reduced data isolated microservice which only concern about processing input images to return an output tranformed one.
+This service will not have ActiveRecord nor DB connection keeping it as a reduced data isolated microservice which only concern about processing input images to return an output transformed one.

 ## UpAndRunning
 First run bundle to download all the dependencies for the project: